Sanic Application

 from orjson import loads

-The correct, default type of a Sanic application instance is:
+Beginning in v23.6, the correct type annotation of a default Sanic application instance is:

 sanic.app.Sanic[sanic.config.Config, types.SimpleNamespace]